brunomontezano/aguiar-2021/README.md

-# Predição de prejuízo funcional em sujeitos com transtornos de humor após 3 anos / Prediction of functional impairment in subjects with mood disorders after 3 years
+# Predicting functional impairment in patients with mood disorder: A 5-year follow-up

 - O objetivo deste repositório é agregar as análises realizadas para um artigo entitulado "*Predicting functional impairment in patients with mood disorder: A 5-year follow-up*" de autoria de